jmannall/RoomAcoustiCpp/docs/rac/model.md

 ---

 The absorption filters are used to control the frequency dependent decay time based on the decay of each delay line.
-The output of the FDN is spatialised by placing reverb sources around the the listener and applying the current spatialisation mode.
+The output of the FDN is spatialised by placing reverb sources around the the listener and applying a HRTF (or other panning technique) based on the direction relative to the listener.
 The reflection filters are set to the absorption of the nearest wall in the direction of the reverb source linked to each respective FDN channel.
 This simulates directional late reverberation, for example, if the listener is beside an absorbative wall, less reverberation will be heard from that direction.